ncatlab/nlab-content/pages/8/1/5/2/2518/content.md

 Among category theorists, it's popular to state the axioms of a structural set theory by specifying elementary properties of [[Set|the category of sets]].
 For this reason structural set theory is often called **categorial set theory**.

 * The original, and most commonly cited, categorially presented structural set theory is [[Bill Lawvere]]'s [[ETCS]].
 It is weaker than ZFC and must be supplemented with an [[axiom of collection]] to handle some esoteric parts of modern mathematics, although it suffices for most everyday uses.
+[McLarty's paper](#NumbersCanBe) argues that ETCS resolves the issues originally raised by Benacerraf.

 * Another structural set theory, which is stronger than ETCS (since it includes the axiom of collection by default) and also less closely tied to category theory, is [[SEAR]].